MaciejGulaj99/PowerBI_MuseSpotifyDataset/README.md

 ![obraz](https://github.com/MaciejGulaj99/PowerBI_MuseSpotifyDataset/assets/142632444/430fc5a0-4de1-4399-bc77-281a0bbb0e79)

-#### 2. Has the mood of songs gotten happier, sadder, or remained the same throughout Muse's career?
+#### 2. Have the mood of songs gotten happier, sadder, or remained the same throughout Muse's career?

 Mood of the songs has been described by "Valence" value.
 Let's try design line chart with 'album-id' (to be able to sort) on X-axis and 'AverageValence' on Y-axis.
 For better readability we can add 'album-name' in tooltip.
 Also, on analitycs page we can add 'Trend line' which give us clearly indicator whether 'valence' going higher or lower.
+Before that, remeber to sort albums from earliest to latest.

 ![obraz](https://github.com/MaciejGulaj99/PowerBI_MuseSpotifyDataset/assets/142632444/dbca702c-c8b2-44ea-ae09-210867cc61b6)

 So, we can see that trend line is rising which indicates that Muse songs have been happier throughout their career.

+#### 3. Is there any correlation between popularity and key, energy or danceability?

 ## Dashboard